osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 This creates (when using bnd) the `@RequireAngularWebResource` annotation that, when applied anywhere in a bundle, will create the aforementioned requirement.

 This makes creating the requirement as simple as applying an annotation.
 In general there is a single class that represents the application, this class is quite well suited for this purpose.
-It is recommended that all web resource requirements are placed on the same class.
+It is recommended that all web resource requirements be placed in the same class.

 	@RequireAngular(
 		resource={"angular.js",